NREL/EnergyPlusRegressionTool/docs/run_cli.rst

     Create EnergyPlus test file inputs for a specific configuration.
 Can be executed in 2 ways: 1: Arguments can be passed from the command line, such as `./build_files_to_run.py -r 3 -w' ..
-Most useful for scripting, or 2: An argument class can be created using the FileListArgsBuilderForGUI class and passed into a FileListBuilder instance ..
+Most useful for scripting, or 2: An argument class can be created using the FileListBuilderArgs class and passed into a FileListBuilder instance ..
 Most useful for UIs

     optional arguments: